MicrosoftDocs/fabric-docs/docs/data-warehouse/limitations.md

 - <b>IMPORTANT</B> At this time, there's limited T-SQL functionality, and certain T-SQL commands can cause warehouse corruption.
 See [T-SQL surface area](tsql-surface-area.md) for a list of T-SQL command limitations.
 - Warehouse recovery capabilities are not available during preview.
 - Data warehousing is not supported for multiple geographies at this time.
 Your [!INCLUDE [fabric-dw](includes/fabric-dw.md)] and Lakehouse items should not be moved to a different region during preview.
+The following Azure regions are currently not supported for Data Warehousing and Lakehouse SQL Endpoint:
+   - West India
+   - UAE Central
+   - Poland
+   - Israel
+   - Italy

 For more limitations information in specific areas, see: